imndevmodeai/ResonantiA-v3/specifications/code_executor.md

 # The World-Builder's Hammer: A Chronicle of the Code Executor (v3.1)

+## Overview

+The **Code Executor** is ArchE's ultimate tool for bridging the gap between thought and action, providing secure and controlled code execution capabilities that enable ArchE to build, change, and create tangible artifacts in its environment.
+This system serves as the final bridge between strategic planning and tangible reality, allowing ArchE to execute complex calculations, interact with system libraries, and participate in its own evolution.

+The Code Executor provides multiple execution environments with varying levels of security, from fully isolated Docker containers for maximum safety to subprocess execution for trusted code.
+It embodies ArchE's commitment to safe, controlled action while maintaining the power needed to solve complex problems and participate in its own development and evolution.

 ## Part I: The Philosophical Mandate (The "Why")

 Talk is cheap.
 Analysis, however brilliant, remains confined to the realm of thought.
 To truly solve the `Execution paradox`, an intelligence must not only think and speak, but *act*.
 It must be able to build, to change, to create tangible artifacts in its environment.